JanisE/who_is_who_in_socionics/README.md

 ## Usage

+### Create person list manually

-Fill in the type and person list in the text box, and click on `Save`.
+In the extension settings page, fill in the type and person list in the text box, and click on `Save`.

 Configuration example: